-Complementing CALeVIP from the CEC is the Low Carbon Fuel Standard (LCFS) program, established by the California Air Resources Board (CARB), which offers another funding stream for tourism stakeholders interested in installing EV chargers.
+Complementing CALeVIP from the CEC is the Low Carbon Fuel Standard (LCFS) program established by the California Air Resources Board (CARB), which offers another funding stream for tourism stakeholders interested in installing EV chargers.

-The LCFS is a regulatory program aimed at reducing greenhouse gas emissions from California's transportation fuels and promoting the use of cleaner alternatives.
-Under the program, producers of cleaner fuels-such as electricity used for EV charging-generate credits that can be sold to producers of higher-emission fuels like gasoline and diesel to meet compliance obligations.
+LCFS is a regulatory program whose primary purpose is to reduce the greenhouse gas emissions of California's transportation fuels and support the development of cleaner alternatives.
+Under LCFS, producers of cleaner fuels (e.g., electricity for EVs) generate credits that can then be sold to producers of high-emissions fuels (e.g., gasoline and diesel) to meet LCFS compliance obligations.